-The main aspect of this policy is the Customer Due Diligence Process which means:
+7. The main aspect of this policy is the Customer Due Diligence Process which means:

-- a) As a part of due diligence, we shall obtain sufficient information from the client to identify persons who beneficially own or control securities accounts.
+Obtain sufficient information to identify persons who beneficially own or control securities accounts.
 Wherever it is apparent that the securities acquired or maintained through an account are beneficially owned by a party other than the client, that party should be identified using client identification and verification procedures.
 The beneficial owner is the natural person or persons on whose behalf a transaction is being conducted.
-It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement. - b) Verify the customer's identity using reliable, independent source document, data or information..
-Where the client purports to act on behalf of juridical person or individual or trust, the registered intermediary shall verify that any person purporting to act on behalf of such client is so authorized and verify the identity of that person. - c) Identification of beneficial ownership and control in accordance with the criteria defined in Annexure 1. - d) Conduct on-going due diligence and scrutiny of the account / client to ensure that the transaction conducted are consistent with the client's background/financial status, its activities and risk profile.
+It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement.

-The Customer due Diligence Process includes:
+- a) Verify the customer's identity using reliable, independent source document, data or information. - b) Identification of beneficial ownership and control. - c) Verify the identity of the beneficial owner of the customer

-- a) Policy for Acceptance of Clients - b) Client Identification Procedure - c) Suspicious Transactions identification & reporting - d) Updation of data/documents/information of clients/BO will be done on yearly basis and also as and when required a) Accepts client on whom we are able to apply appropriate KYC Procedures:
+- e) Conduct on-going due diligence and scrutiny of the account / client to ensure that the transaction conducted are consistent with the client's background/financial status, its activities and risk profile. - 8.
+The Customer due Diligence Process includes: - a) Policy for Acceptance of Clients - b) Client Identification Procedure - c) Suspicious Transactions identification & reporting - d) Updation of data/documents/information of clients/BO will be done on yearly basis and also as and when required a) Each client should be met in person:

-5.1 Customer Acceptance Policy
+8.1 Customer Acceptance Policy